 “For most consumers, taking it slow with a single card during the first credit-building year can lead to a good score as quickly as with multiple cards, and be easier to manage,” Paperno said.

 It generally takes 6 months of using credit to have enough of a credit history to produce a credit score.
 You can track how your credit-building efforts are going by regularly reviewing your credit scores.
-You can do that for free on Credit.com, where you can get two free credit scores, updated each month.
+You can do that for free on Credit.com, where you can get two free credit scores, updated every 14 days.

 More on Credit Reports & Credit Scores: